SalesforceCloudServices/ltng-support-comp-validation/README.md

 }
 ```
 ## Known Issues
-Although the disabled appearance is convincing, even showing a 'not allowed' icon on hover, users can still click on the field or type into it.
+Although the disabled appearance is convincing (even showing a 'not allowed' icon on hover) users can still click on the field or type into it.
 A possible workaround is to check for a disabled state and ignore the input during validation or submission.
 Other workarounds are stil being investigated to prevent or reverse changes made to the field.
-## Can I see just the CSS/style pieces in action?
+## Can I see just the CSS/Style pieces in action?
 Check out the tab in the demo app called "Style Applications" (installation instructions below).
-This provides a simple example of toggling styles for disabled/required/error states and shows you some boilerplate JS code suitable for expansion.
+This provides a simple example of toggling styles for disabled/required/error states and shows you some boilerplate JavaScript code suitable for expansion.
 ## The styles look good but how is validation going to happen?
-This is where JS magic and your imagination comes in.
+This is where JavaScript magic and your imagination comes in.
 If you look at the second tab called 'Input Field Val.' this is a style based approach which emulates the real-time demo but uses lightning:inputField instead of lightning:input components.
 A complete validation routine like this is used:
 ```javascript
 /**
  * Determines if the form is valid